Nothing like home

-Our travel agency, Terra Guatemala, is based in Antigua.
-Our travel designers, who reside in Guatemala, are true experts on the destination.
-Tristan and Fernanda, the founders of Terra Guatemala, are deeply passionate about their country.
-They are frequently in the field, discovering new excursions and exceptional hotels to include in our itineraries.
+Travel agency and tour company Terra Guatemala is based in Antigua, Guatemala.
+We specialise in tailor made tours in Belize and Guatemala.
+Tristan and Fernanda, the founders of Terra Guatemala, are deeply passionate about their country and are frequently in the field, discovering new excursions and hotels to include in our itineraries.
 They will assist you in creating a fully customized tour tailored to your preferences and budget.
-Terra Guatemala is an active member of Terra Group, a network of 20 local agencies worldwide with 25 years of expertise in tour creation.
+Terra Guatemala is an active member of Terra Panamerica, a network of 10 local agencies worldwide with 25 years of expertise in tour creation.

 - 14 days